Skip to Content

 Blueberry Peach Sorbet

-- Taste and add more sweetener (one tablespoon at a time), blending in between until it reaches your desired sweetness.
+• Taste and add more sweetener, one tablespoon at a time, blending between each addition until it reaches your preferred level of sweetness.

-- Transfer the sorbet to a freezer-safe loaf pan or baking dish.
-Spread it out in an even layer using a spatula.
+• Transfer the sorbet to a freezer-safe loaf pan or baking dish.

-- The ratio affects more than flavor; it also impacts the consistency.
-If you are too generous with the simple syrup, the sorbet may be scoopable, but it will be overly sweet.
-Adding too little causes the sorbet to be too icy to scoop, and it will take longer to freeze.
+• The ratio affects more than flavor; it also impacts the consistency.
+If you are too generous with the simple syrup, the sorbet will be easy to scoop but overly sweet.
+Adding too little will result in icy sorbet, making it harder to scoop and take longer to freeze.

-- Process the sorbet in short pulses, scraping the sides of the food processor or blender with a silicone spatula every 30 seconds.
-However, if the mixture is too thick and will not combine, you can add one tablespoon of COLD water to encourage movement, but not more than that.
+• Process the sorbet in short pulses, scraping the sides of the food processor or blender with a silicone spatula every 30 seconds.
+If the mixture is too thick to combine, add one tablespoon of COLD water to encourage movement, but no more than that.